zf020114/DARDet/README.md

     python setup.py build_ext --inplace
     ```

-## Prepare DOTA dataset.
+## Prepare the DOTA dataset.

     It is recommended to symlink the dataset root to `DARDet/data`.

     Here, we give an example for single scale data preparation of DOTA-v1.5.

-    First, make sure your initial data are in the following structure.
+    First, make sure your initial data is in the following structure.
     ```
     data/dota15
     ├── train